-The main supply hose will be attached from regulator to brass manifold fitting in frame of coach.
+The main supply hose will be attached from regulator to brass manifold fitting in frame of camping trailer.
 Swivel brass nut on main hose will be your final attachment.
 There are several things to remember each time the container is removed:

 - 1. Check that ALL fittings are tight. - 2.
 Ensure that ALL connections are tested with leak solution. - 3.
-Open main valve slowly to avoid fast rush of gas to excess flow valve causing gas freeze up. - 4.
-Listen carefully a "hissing" sound longer than 1 second may indicate a gas leak.
+Open main valve slowly to avoid fast rush of gas to excess flow valve causing gas freeze up.
+Should you experience a gas "freeze-up," close main valve and wait fifteen minutes before trying again. - 4.
+Listen carefully a "hissing" sound longer than one second may indicate a gas leak.
 Close valve and search for leak.